 Administrators and district professionals sometimes send memos, training, and to-do’s haphazardly through email.
 It’s easy to get frustrated and talk to your neighbor about your frustrations, but oftentimes this leads to exaggerated gossip.
-If you’re upset with someone in your building, talk to them.
-If you’re uncomfortable, speak with someone who doesn’t work with you.
+If you’re upset with someone in your building, talk to them first.
+Chances are there’s a misunderstanding!

 Always be aware when gossip is happening.

-If someone is gossiping to you, then change the subject by asking them a question about something else, or make up a story like, I need to run – I’ll talk to you soon!
+If you find yourself in the middle of a conversation where gossip is sneaking in, then change the subject by asking them a question about something else or tell them, I need to run – I’ll talk to you soon!
 Another strategy to stop the offender is to reply with something positive.
 For example, “I heard she’s on an improvement plan.”
 Reply, “She’ll get there!
 I believe in her.”

 3. Identify Your Stressors

 It’s important to understand what exactly is stressing you out.
-I recommend keeping a journal and writing in it every day for one week.
+I recommend keeping a journal and writing in it daily for one week.
 When you have a week’s worth of journal entries, you can look back for patterns and identify what caused you to get stressed.
 Be specific in your journal with the emotions you’re feeling and how they made you react.
-Then, talk to a trusted person to find a solution on how you can change that.
+Then, talk to a trusted person to find a solution to how you can change that.